JohnCoker/thrustcurve3/README.md

 radically client-side, plus 2.0 is still immature.
 [React](https://facebook.github.io/react/) seemed like a better choice for my needs, providing a good abstraction without sacrificing server-side rendering.
+This decision has not been finalized yet, and I'll either end up with a MEAN or MERN stack.

+## Source Organization

+This repository is organized into multiple Node.js modules, one per directory.
+Most modules are quite small (with a single file being typical).

+### Database

+The database directory contains the Mongoose schema definition for MongoDB database in the __schema__ project and the code that migrates data from the v2 MySQL database to MongoDB in __migrate__.

+### Simulate

+This directory contains modules for parsing data files and running simulations.
+Parsing data files is necessary for validating user submissions and for generating graphs and extracting stats.
+Simulations are use for the Motor Guide feature.

+### Lib

+The lib directory contains low-level modules that provide shared functionality such as unit conversion.

 ## License